-N° Title Risk description Activity/Objective Residual Measures to reduce the risk Consequence ce/Cause 2021 risk ii) Difficulties: receiving the necessary Activity 5: Delivering communication impacting the external • to approach stakeholders who data) as well as insufficient efficient and effective communication are coordination of Agency services milestone: survey on quality of internal resistant/reluctant/ambivalent external communication communication to support Agency objectives; Objective 2.4 in maintaining stakeholders b) Unstructured and Disseminating and engagement inconsistent stakeholder training to support 0.0 feedback to identify the implementation of the iii) low interest of stakeholders weaknesses in the EU framework in Agency's work communication process; Objective 5.4: Communicating iv) Inconsistency and low c) Agency communication effectively through quality of the messages sent by not 'customer oriented' website and social the Agency and/or targeting all relevant media stakeholders v) Uncertainties regarding the message to be conveyed; 10 Risk of jeopardising conformity assessment 'May be caused by: Activity 4: Medium a) Allocate staff in line based on Agency objectives the quality/reliability carried out by the NoBos not Monitoring, and priorities in an objective manner; of the VAs delivery fully aligned with the Insufficient cooperation evaluating and process as well as requirements provided by the from other stakeholders reporting b) Share best practices, encouraging continuous potential longer relevant TSI (i.e. Notifying authorities) improvement: Forum of exchanges of good delays in the process - Determining a section involved in the NoBo Objective 4.2. practices; • Potential negative consequence on the quality and monitoring activities; Monitoring c) Put in place of a competency framework in place reliability of the VAs delivery Temporary unavailability to enable an effective tool for inventorying and processes as NoBo certificates of Agency staff reallocated searching staff with relevant competencies are an input for vehicle to other priorities (e.g. searching start with relevant competencies authorisation, and inherently regulatory tasks) to carry on the rail products put on the out the planned monitoring market activities; - Detection loss of evolution in the Potential loss of credibility of the EU contification system With the current the EU certification system resources allocation, the (both for NoBO & the Agency) ERA NoBo monitoring program can cover only 10% of NoBos per year TO% OF NOBOS per year
+N° Title Risk description Activity/Objective Residual Measures to reduce the risk Consequence/Cause 2021 risk ii) Difficulties: receiving the necessary Activity 5: Delivering communication impacting the external to approach stakeholders who data) as well as insufficient efficient and effective communication are coordination of Agency services milestone: survey on quality of internal resistant/reluctant/ambivalent external communication communication to support Agency objectives; Objective 2.4 in maintaining stakeholders b) Unstructured and Disseminating and engagement inconsistent stakeholder training to support \ lave ! at a seat of atal ab abdass feedback to identify the implementation of the iii) low interest of stakeholders weaknesses in the EU framework in Agency's work communication process; Objective 5.4: Communicating iv) Inconsistency and low c) Agency communication effectively through quality of the messages sent by not 'customer oriented' website and social the Agency and/or targeting all relevant media and gener, stakeholders v) Uncertainties regarding the message to be conveyed; 10 Risk of jeopardising conformity assessment 'May be caused by: Activity 4: Medium a) Allocate staff in line based on Agency objectives the quality/reliability carried out by the NoBos not Monitoring, and priorities in an objective manner; of the VAs delivery fully aligned with the Insufficient cooperation evaluating and process as well as requirements provided by the from other stakeholders reporting b) Share best practices, encouraging continuous potential longer relevant TSI (i.e. Notifying authorities) 01: 1: 4.0 improvement: Forum of exchanges of good delays in the process Detection and the involved in the NoBo Objective 4.2. practices; Potential negative consequence on the quality and monitoring activities; Monitoring c) Put in place of a competency framework in place reliability of the VAs delivery Temporary unavailability to enable an effective tool for inventorying and processes as NoBo certificates of Agency staff reallocated searching staff with relevant competencies are an input for vehicle to other priorities (e.g. Searching stair with relevant competences authorisation, and inherently regulatory tasks) to carry on the rail products put on the out the planned monitoring market activities; Potential loss of credibility of With the current the EU certification system resources allocation, the (both for NoBO & the Agency) ERA NoBo monitoring program can cover only 10% of NoBos per year